tonytvo/blog-generator/content/blog/realestate-invest-with-little-money/index.md

 - When a property is listed with a brokerage, an LOI must be signed by all parties involved before any money changes hands.
 This includes the buyer, the lender, and the seller.

 - The process of competitive bidding entails brokers meeting with sellers to review all of the offers they have received.
 The strongest ones are then presented to the seller, who has a set period of time to decide which buyer they want to work with the most.

 - It is also important to realize that other investors might be willing to pay more for a property than you are, since they are also investing in it.
 Do not let these considerations affect your valuation.

 - Timing is important when it comes to buying a house.
-If you can get a letter of intent signed before the competition, you may be able to get a property at an attractive price and achieve better re- turns.
+If you can get a letter of intent signed before the competition, you may be able to get a property at an attractive price and achieve better returns.

 - Another trick you can use to get a better deal is by extending the timeline.
 If the seller seems unfazed by other prospective buyers, you have the opportunity to negotiate more freely.
 Non-monetary items such as retaining the current staff or not changing the property’s name can also help win you a better deal.

 - The key to good underwriting is remaining objective and detached.
 You'll obtain the best bargains if you can keep your emotions in check and not get attached to a property.
 If you're funding the deal entirely by yourself, you may agree to less attractive terms or buy other properties instead.

 - The letter of intent is a legally non-binding document between the buyer and the seller that outlines the general terms of a prospective property sale.
 It's a good idea to get one from a lawyer or real estate agent.
 The high-level terms should be included in the letter.

 - You should include a personal message to the seller in the form of an email, or a video link if the seller does not have access to email.
 Make it easy for the seller to like you, and you increase the chances of your offer being accepted.

 - The stronger your offer, the greater the chance it will be accepted.
 You can demonstrate your ability to close by providing a large deposit, shortening the timelines for any contingencies, all-cash offers, and limited-liability companies.